tjw-benth/BambooCoral-LAICPMS/README.md

 # BambooCoral-LAICPMS
-Repository for PhD chapter on Arctic deep-water bamboo coral LAICPMS
+Repository for williams et al. (2023) Geochemical proxies for deep-sea temperature and nutrient content in cold-water bamboo corals